ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/tutorial-1-catalog-usage.md

 3. **What's the role of the MCP Gateway in this setup?**
    <details>
    <summary>Answer</summary>
    The Gateway aggregates all MCP servers into a single endpoint.
-Claude Desktop connects to the Gateway, which routes tool calls to the appropriate servers.
+Cursor IDE connects to the Gateway, which routes tool calls to the appropriate servers.
 This means you only configure one connection in Claude, not one per server.
    </details>

 4. **If a server won't start, where should you look first?**